Homeowners (or renters) who don’t spend much time cleaning may never have heard of steam mops.

 There are definitely some suboptimal features of the ThermaPro, but the hand-held feature makes it the most convenient steam mop we’ve reviewed when it comes to using the same unit to clean floors, carpet, tile and mirrors.
 To us, that’s worth the mop’s moderate price tag.

 The details on the PurSteam ThermaPro Steam Mop 10-in-1 System:

 4. Shark Light And Easy Steam Mop

-The Groom+Style review team close our rankings with two models which won’t break the bank but still will do the job well if you don’t do a lot of heavy-duty cleaning on a regular basis.
+The Your House Garden review team close our rankings with two models which won’t break the bank but still will do the job well if you don’t do a lot of heavy-duty cleaning on a regular basis.
 This Shark steam mop, weighs around four pounds, and leaves floors clean and disinfected after use.
 What more could you ask for in a budget unit?

 The Light and Easy heats up in less than five minutes, you pump the handle and then the machine emits steam only when you push it along the floor, and it holds enough water for about 15 minutes of cleaning.
 It has a swivel head and long power cord for convenience, and it works on just about all types of flooring.

 There are no adjustments, no extras, no complications – think of it as being the Electric Broom of steam mops, and you’ll have the picture.
 It’s nice to have in the closet to pull out when needed.

 Specifications for the Shark Light And Easy Steam Mop:

 5. O-Cedar Microfiber Steam MopNo products found.